Dave-team/Knowledge-base/Hiring.md

 - How did you hear about the position?
 - What do you know about who we are and what we do?

-Hi X - How are you?
+Hey!
+How are you doing?
 Thanks for taking the time today.
+Let's start with a quick round of intros.
+So my name is Dave.
+I joined Papier in July last year as a BI Manager.
+My role at Papier is two-fold: first and foremost I work on building data solutions in Looker that allow decision making.
+And secondly, I am working a lot of improving the data infrastructure and make it more future proof.
+Will do you want to introduce yourself quickly?
+And Adetoun?

-This will be a quick call to speak a bit to Papier, myself and the role.
-I'll then ask a few questions to understand your background and get a feel for what you're looking for.
+Great.
+Now, we'll talk a bit more about Papier and the role.
+We'll then ask a few questions to understand your background a bit better and get a feel for what you're looking for.
 In the end, we'll have some time left for any questions you may have.
 Sound good?

 Great.
 So Papier is a fast-growing ecommerce business delivering beautifully designed stationairy products, such as personalised greeting cards and stationery.
 We were founded in 2015 and we're now about 70 people with a beatiful office in Camdem.
 We have a very data driven culture with over 75% of the business using Looker on a weekly basis.
-I joined the business back in July as a BI Manager and we're now looking for someone who can come in and develop data solutions that enable decision making at Papier.
-We're a very small BI team so you'll have the opportunity to support different teams across diverse data sets.
+With such a data driven culture, we have a lot of projects to tackle and we're looking for someone who can come in and help develop these data solutions.
+We're a very small BI team so there's lots of opportunity to support different teams across diverse data sets.

 This is a very high level overview - do you have any questions on that so far?

-Ok I'd like to know a bit more about you - can you tell a bit about yourself?
+Ok now we'd like to know a bit more about you - can you tell a bit about yourself - what you have done so far in your career and what you're looking for?
 (I'm really looking for the storyline of the career - what jobs you had, why you choose them, high level what you did)

-Questions to ask during the body of the interview?
+Questions to ask during the body of the interview
+- What are you looking for? (if not answered already)
 - What type of projects were you involved with at X?
 What type of data was involved in these?
 - What tools did you work with?
-Like / dislike? (potentially other questions around tooling)
+Like / dislike? (potentially other questions around tooling)?
-- What are you looking for?
+- What did you like and dislike in particular about this role?
+- How was your team organized and how was work divided?
+Did you work directly with stakeholders?
 - Why do you want to leave X?
 - Why did you apply to this role in particular?
 - What is your notice period?
 - What are your salary expectations?

+High bar in SQL - what are some harder things you've built?
+Startup life is different - how do you feel about that?
+What was a time when you disagreed with something?

 Ok great - Do you have any questions for me?